Declutter your life

 6. Sentimental items

-I’d been collecting for most of my life and so the decluttering process took a long time.
-I also found decluttering quite an emotional task.
-There was a lot of guilt wrapped up in the things I’d spent money on and never used, and it took a lot of time to physically sort through everything.
-At times I felt completely overwhelmed by all my stuff – the process has certainly made me think twice before I buy anything new!
+I’d been accumulating stuff for most of my life, so the decluttering process took a long time.
+I also found decluttering was at times an emotional task.
+There was a lot of guilt wrapped up in the things I’d spent money on and never used, and it took a lot of time to sort through everything.
+At times I felt overwhelmed – the process has certainly made me think twice before I buy anything new!

 8. What to do with it all